spmeesseman/app-publisher/README.md

 ## NPM Token

-An NPM release requires the PJ_NPM_TOKEN or NPM_TOKEN to be set in the system environment.
+An NPM release requires the NPM_TOKEN to be set in the system environment.
 To create a PJ NPM token, perform the following steps:

 To create an npm user if you dont have one, run the following command and follow the prompts:

-    $ npm adduser --registry=npm.development.pjats.com --scope=@perryjohnson
+    npm adduser --registry=npm.development.pjats.com --scope=@perryjohnson

 After a period of time, the session token created with this command will expire.
 When the token expires, run the login command:

-    $ npm login --registry=npm.development.pjats.com --scope=@perryjohnson
+    npm login --registry=npm.development.pjats.com --scope=@perryjohnson

 For more details, see the [Internal NPM Registry](https://app1.development.pjats.com/doc/developernotes.md#Internal-NPM-Registry) section of the Perry Johnson Developer Notes document.